1231301695/TT4L_G6_Requirements_Project/SRS.md

 ## **1.2 Scope** {#1.2-scope}

-The software product to be developed is the EduAxis, a centralized platform that integrates with existing university systems such as the Learning Management System (LMS), academic calendar, and Campus Management System (CLiC).
+The software product to be developed is the EduAxis, a centralized platform that integrates with existing university systems such as the Learning Management System (LMS), academic calendar, and Campus Management System (CMS).
 This system aims to streamline communication and academic service delivery for students, parents, lecturers, and administrative staff.

 The system will allow students to check grades, attendance, schedules, register for courses, and pay tuition fees.
 Parents will be able to monitor their child’s academic performance, receive fee reminders, and get SMS alerts on important issues.
 Lecturers can upload grades, mark attendance, and post course updates, while administrators will manage user access and system configurations.